Why this matters

 Indiana cottage food — your questions answered.

-Can I sell pickles or hot sauce?
+Can I sell pickles or hot sauce from home in Indiana?

 Indiana cottage food laws: what is the short version?